Risk of meningioma associated with exposure of hormonal contraception. A case control study

 Downloads

-Objective: To identify the effect of hormonal contraceptive exposure to the occurrence of meningioma.
+Objective: To determine the effect of hormonal contraceptive exposure on the development of meningioma.

-Materials and Methods: This study, conducted in 2016, was a case-control study by collecting a group of cases comprising all patients diagnosed histopathologically with meningioma in 2012-2013 and treated in dr. Soetomo Hospital, Surabaya, Indonesia.
-Medical record data were analyzed and compared to control group of patients diagnosed with non-meningioma who underwent contrast head ct scan and direct interviews.
-We obtained 101 cases and 101 controls.
-Data were analyzed using univariate logistic regression test.
+Materials and Methods: This case–control study, conducted in 2016, included all patients diagnosed histopathologically with meningioma between 2012 and 2013 and treated at Dr. Soetomo General Hospital, Surabaya, Indonesia.
+Medical record data from these patients were collected and compared with a control group consisting of non-meningioma patients who underwent contrast-enhanced head CT scans and direct interviews.
+A total of 101 cases and 101 controls were analyzed.
+Data were evaluated using univariate logistic regression analysis.